LyonsZhang/BAZE/README.md

 Within this folder, 'ContrastCoreFunctions' consists of all the functions that will be called when implementing simulation or real data analysis.
 The most important two functions are 'BayesFactor.m' and 'gibbsgamma.m'.
 The first one calculates the Bayes factor.
-The second one samples from the conditional posterior distribution of gamma with excluding or including one model index at each iteration.
+The second one draws samples from the conditional posterior distribution of gamma with excluding or including one model index at each iteration.

 'ContrastRealrun' includes the executive functions for real data analysis.
 Generated numerical and graphical results will be saved in this folder.
 You need to prepare the following input data: OTU table, continous outcome and similarity matrix between OTUs.